Death of seven-year-old migrant girl in US custody sparks furor

 WASHINGTON: The death of a seven-year-old Guatemalan girl last week in the custody of US border agents sparked furore on Friday (Dec 14) and raised new pressure on the Trump administration's efforts to halt the migration of Central American families.

-The Department of Homeland Security confirmed the Dec 8 death of the unnamed girl, saying she died in an El Paso, Texas hospital less than 24 hours after being detained as part of a group of 163 illegal border crossers in a remote New Mexico border area.
+The Department of Homeland Security confirmed the December 8 death of the girl, saying she died in an El Paso, Texas hospital less than 24 hours after being detained as part of a group of 163 illegal border crossers in a remote New Mexico border area.

-Officials said her 29-year-old father had reported she had no problems when four agents detained the group overnight Dec 6-7, and only said hours later while they were being transported by Border Patrol bus to that she was not breathing.
+A Guatemalan official identified her as Jackeline Caal, who was travelling with her father Nery Caal, 29.

-Showing an extremely high fever of 105.7 degrees Fahrenheit (41 degrees centigrade), the girl was flown by helicopter to a hospital in El Paso but died after several hours.
+White House deputy spokesman Hogan Gidley called Caal's death "a horrific, tragic situation," but also said it was avoidable.

 FLOOD OF MIGRANTS